Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released on June 30, 2023, the suburb of Jindabyne had a median income among taxpayers of $48,622 with the average level standing at $63,291.
-This is below the national average and compares to levels of $52,390 and $65,215 across Rest of NSW respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $52,930 (median) and $68,899 (average) as of September 2025.
-From the 2021 Census, household, family and personal incomes in Jindabyne cluster around the 70th percentile nationally.
-Looking at income distribution, the predominant cohort spans 38.8% of locals (1,330 people) in the $1,500 - 2,999 category, consistent with broader trends across the surrounding region showing 29.9% in the same category.
-Housing accounts for 14.0% of income while strong earnings rank residents within the 73rd percentile for disposable income and the area's SEIFA income ranking places it in the 6th decile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, the suburb of Jindabyne had a median income among taxpayers of $48,622.
+The average income stood at $63,291 in this period.
+Both figures are below the national averages of $52,390 and $65,215 respectively for Regional NSW.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates suggest a median income of approximately $52,930 and an average income of around $68,899 as of September 2025.
+From the 2021 Census data, household, family and personal incomes in Jindabyne cluster around the 70th percentile nationally.
+In terms of income distribution, the predominant cohort spans 38.8% of locals (1,330 people) with incomes ranging from $1,500 to $2,999, which is consistent with broader trends across the surrounding region showing 29.9% in the same category.
+Housing accounts for 14.0% of income in Jindabyne.
+Strong earnings rank residents within the 73rd percentile for disposable income.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income